By Lilly Hoeniger– 1851 Contributor

 Q: What are a few of the social restrictions that have been set in place for residents since being back on campus this school year?

-A: Before each semester, all of the residents had to sign a pledge that stated how they couldn’t go into other residents’ buildings that wasn’t their own.
-They were extremely restricted in the sense that they couldn’t socialize with anyone unless it was being done outside…There were tents outside for socializing during the warmer months but those tents are rarely used now because of the winter weather.
+A: Before each semester, all of the residents had to sign a pledge that stated how they couldn’t go into other residents’ buildings that weren’t their own.
+They were extremely restricted in the sense that they couldn’t socialize with anyone unless it was being done outside.

 Q: What are your personal opinions on these restrictions?

-Q: How does the rest of your staff feel about the Covid restrictions?
+Q: How does the rest of your staff feel about the COVID-19 restrictions?

 A: The rest of my staff is on the same page.
 They’re having the same complaints from their residents regarding the restrictions and it’s deflating to tell them that we can’t do anything about it.
 We’re all really feeling for our residents.